StephanThierry/MultiDiskSignatureCollisionErrorFix/README.md

 "This disk is offline because it has a signature collision with another disk that is online"

 This can be solved using DiskPart from the cmd-prompt (in admin mode):
-Assuming your USB is disk 1, and that on other drive has the ID=12345678:
+Assuming your USB is disk 1, and that no other drive has the ID=12345678:

 ```select disk 1
 uniqueid disk id=12345678